-The European Commission assumes an umbrella concept of efficiency gains comprising the categories enumerated in Article 101(3) TFEU[11].
+The European Commission assumes an umbrella concept of efficiency gains comprising the categories enumerated in Article 101(3) TFEU^[11].
 Instead of using the categories enumerated in Article 101(3) TFEU, the European Commission uses its own subdivision of supersets of efficiencies and distinguishes between cost savings (i) and qualitative efficiencies (new, better products, etc.).
 The European Commission emphasizes that the types of efficiencies should not be regarded as an exhaustive list, but merely as examples.
-Since the European Commission explicitly refers to "types" of
+Since the European Commission explicitly refers to "types" of efficiencies at this point, this can only be understood in the systematics of the guidelines as meaning that the European Commission assumes that there are other types of efficiencies in addition to cost savings and qualitative efficiencies, but that these are not addressed in the guidelines.

-&lt;sup>10 Tomáš Peráček, František Vojtech, Mária Srebalova, Bernard Pekar, Beáta Mikusova-Merickova, Matej Horvat, "Restriction on the Re-Export of Medicinal Products and the Supervision of Compliance with it by Public Administration Bodies" European Pharmaceutical Journal, vol. 65 (2017): 24-30.
+10 Tomáš Peráček, František Vojtech, Mária Srebalova, Bernard Pekar, Beáta Mikusova-Merickova, Matej Horvat, "Restriction on the Re-Export of Medicinal Products and the Supervision of Compliance with it by Public Administration Bodies" European Pharmaceutical Journal, vol. 65 (2017): 24-30.

-&lt;sup>11 Pieter Cleynenbreugel, "Article 101 TFEU's Association of Undertakings Notion and Its Surprising Potential to Help Distinguish Acceptable from Unacceptable Algorithmic Collusion" The Antitrust Bulletin, (2020): 423-444.
+11 Pieter Cleynenbreugel, "Article 101 TFEU's Association of Undertakings Notion and Its Surprising Potential to Help Distinguish Acceptable from Unacceptable Algorithmic Collusion" The Antitrust Bulletin, (2020): 423-444.